 One of the reasons you might be putting on your event at a particular time of the year is to extend the tourist season, or to make the best of the weather.
 You need to think about who else is doing what at that time, so that you complement each other rather than compete with each other.
 Talk to other similar event organisers and see if you can do joint marketing and ask for advice - what works, what doesn't.
 If your event is happening over two days, what happens to the marquees overnight - will having a two day event incur a lot of extra expense for security?
 Will you be providing camping sites for attendees?
 Do you need lighting for the evening?
 Will there be a lot of noise/live music and if so, think of the neighbours when you're working out a finish time.
-Try and ensure that the event can be reached by public transport.
+Try and ensure that the event can be reached by public transport - this might make a difference to your start and finish times, or consider supplying transport.